 There are so many great Taupo family activities, with most of the things to do in Taupo, New Zealand revolving around its gorgeous natural setting.
 From a scenic cruise on Lake Taupo to a relaxing soak in one of the Taupo hot springs or the various Taupo attractions for family – there is something for everyone here.
 There are even Taupo activities for the families that love a bit of adrenaline such as bungy jumping, jet boating and skydiving too!

 To help you decide what to do in Taupo with kids, I have put together this guide on all the best places to visit in Taupo with the kids, as well as tips on places to stay in Taupo.

 This post may contain compensated links.
 Please refer to my disclaimer here for more information.

 Where is Taupo?

 Taupo is in the centre of New Zealand’s North Island and is located by Lake Taupo, the biggest lake in Australasia.
 With Lake Taupo the size of Singapore, some say it’s more like an inland sea rather than a lake.

-Taupo is around 3.5 hours drive from Auckland, 4.5 hours drive from Wellington or Rotorua to Taupo is only 1 hour.
-Whilst Taupo is accessible by car, bus or plane (the nearest airport is Rotorua), I recommend you hire a car as it will be much easier to get around to see all the various Taupo tourist attractions and activities.
+Taupo is around 3.5 hours drive from Auckland, 4.5 hours drive from Wellington, or Rotorua to Taupo is only 1 hour.
+Whilst Taupo is accessible by car, bus or plane (the nearest airport is Rotorua or the international airport in Auckland), I recommend hiring a car as it will be much easier to get around to see all the various Taupo tourist attractions and activities.

-Take the kids to see the amazing site of more than 200,00 litres of water per second plummeting through the narrow gap of the 11-metre-high waterfall.
+Take the kids to see the amazing sight of more than 200,00 litres of water per second plummeting through the narrow gap of the 11-metre-high waterfall.